News

 Tinnitus in children practice guidance

-In March 2015, the Paediatric Audiology Interest Group (PAIG) of the British Society of Audiology published practice guidance.
+In March 2015, the Paediatric Audiology Interest Group (PAIG) of the British Society of Audiology published practice guidance (.PDF).
 The guidance offers child-friendly, practical advice for those wanting to develop their skills in the management of children with tinnitus.
 This project was supported by the British Tinnitus Association and addresses number 6 on the list of priorities.

 People's experiences with different degrees of hearing loss and tinnitus